msgphp/symfony-demo-app/README.md

 After the build images are tagged `latest` by default.
 Any other form of tagging (e.g. semantic versioning) is out of scope of this template repository.

-👍 Consider tagging images by VCS tag a best practice, e.g. `image:v1` is an artifact of the `v1` GIT tag
+👍 Consider tagging images by VCS tag a best practice (e.g. `image:v1` is an artifact of the `v1` GIT tag)

 ### Naming Conventions